 In addition to FATCA, The IRS is using various tactics to track down offshore funds:

 - TIE - Tax Information Exchange Agreements

 - Subpoenas - A new tactic to get people to incriminate themselves.

 - Customs Hold - This area of international tax noncompliance remains an area of concern for the IRS.
 So if the individual has delinquent taxes, the IRS can put a customs hold on your passport using the TECS system.

 Yes, in addition to individuals, FATCA also requires foreign financial institutions (FFI) to report information about financial accounts held by U.S. taxpayers, or by foreign entities in which U.S. taxpayers hold a substantial ownership interest, directly to the IRS.
 In order to comply with FATCA, FFIs must enter into special agreements with the IRS that set forth specific obligations and procedures for the FFI.

-What is a FFI?
-What is FATCA in Banking?
+18. What is an FFI?
+What is FATCA Banking?